Friday, January 22, 2016

 Florentine symbol of royal beauty

-Internet / photographer not named
+Internet / unknown photographer

 At Saint James of Compostela, a Spanish king fights the Moors (16th century).